 What is Social Equity?

 You might have an idea of what social equity is, but let’s take some time to define it clearly.
 Although there’s variation in the definition of social equity, all involve the ideal of justice and fairness.
 According to the National Academy of Public Administration, the term is defined as follows: “The fair, just and equitable management of all institutions serving the public directly or by contract; the fair, just and equitable distribution of public services and implementation of public policy; and the commitment to promote fairness, justice, and equity in the formation of public policy.”
 And, it often refers to fairness in regards to gender, sexuality, religion, and race.
 Our cannabis staffing agency makes it a point to strive for social equity in cannabis and beyond.
+We support any social equity program and non-profit organization that is helping those who are disproportionately impacted by the war on drugs, and feel like all cannabis businesses should as well.

 Equality vs. Equity

 When we discuss equality, it’s about providing assistance in equal amounts.
 However, when we are talking about equity, we’re looking to divide resources proportionally based on the needs of the recipients.
 Both are essential to push forward toward a more progressive, accepting world.
+One way this is possible is by supporting any legitimate social equity program, and urging other cannabis businesses and/or individuals to do so.
+The marijuana community owes plenty to those who were imprisoned for non-violent marijuana offenses.

 Social Equity Organizations in Cannabis